-The Ideal Scottish Castle for your Big Day
+The Ideal Scottish Castle Wedding venue for your big Day

-Originally a Fortified Castle Tower, Logie Country House was built in the 1670s then extensively modified and extended in the 1700s.
+Originally a fortified Scottish Castle Tower, Logie Country House was built in the 1670s then extensively modified and extended in the 1700s.

 The remarkable renovation project has seen Logie Country House transformed to an exceptionally high standard of fixtures and fittings, elevating the ruin to a warm and cozy luxury Castle complete with open fires and underfloor heating.